Select Page

 At common law, if one party can control the way the work is performed, where and when it is performed and by whom then the contract is more than likely an employment contract.

 The issue of control is important.
 If the share farmer has no control over the way work is performed, they are likely to be considered at law to be employees rather than share farmers, regardless of whether they are called share farmers.
-This means that the entitlements and responsibilities of an employment relationship will apply – read our share dairy farmer and employee fact sheet
+This means that the entitlements and responsibilities of an employment relationship will apply.

 Why consider a share farming arrangement?